MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.AzureStackStorage/v0.9.8.1/Set-ACSFarm.md

 ```

 ## DESCRIPTION
-The **Set-ACSFarm** cmdlet changes the settings of the service configuration on an azure_2 Consistent Storage (ACS) Farm.
+The **Set-ACSFarm** cmdlet changes the settings of the service configuration on an Azure Consistent Storage (ACS) Farm.

 ## EXAMPLES